Affirmative Action

 a.
 Affirmative Action Officer

 The Affirmative Action Officer (“AAO”) shall have the task of infusing affirmative action into all aspects of the College.
-He/she shall be responsible for the development, administration and evaluation of affirmative action policies, procedures, programs and goals; serve as monitor of local, state and federal laws and regulations relating to affirmative action and equal opportunity and compliance thereof; and administer to all segments of the College - students and employees.
+They shall be responsible for the development, administration and evaluation of affirmative action policies, procedures, programs and goals; serve as monitor of local, state and federal laws and regulations relating to affirmative action and equal opportunity and compliance thereof; and administer to all segments of the College students and employees.

 The AAO will analyze the College’s work force composition.
-The AAO may also analyze specific work areas or divisions within the College to determine if under-utilization of any protected group exists.
+The AAO may also analyze specific work areas or divisions within the College to determine if under utilization of any protected group exists.
 The development of goals and timetables to correct any identified under-utilization shall be the responsibility of the AAO with input from the appropriate administrative officers.
 Although the basic responsibility for implementation of the affirmative action/equal opportunity program necessarily rests with the administrative officers of the College, the Affirmative Action Officer is responsible for providing advice and assistance.

-The AAO shall be an ex-officio member of the Affirmative Action Committee and shall facilitate this Policy’s Complaint Procedures.
+The AAO shall be an ex officio member of the Affirmative Action Committee and shall facilitate this Policy’s Complaint Procedures.

 b.
 Title IX Coordinator